krgamestudios/krgamestudios.github.io/index.md

 layout: default
 ---

 Hello World!

-I'm Kayne Ruse, an independent game developer, making both video and tabletop games.
+I'm Kayne Ruse, an independent game developer, making both video and tabletop games of all kinds.

 I've been making games since I was a kid (20 years now!), and I plan to keep going, no matter what.
 I've worked with several small ad-hoc teams over the years, and I've always made games with minimal budgets - hence my motto: **Making games on a shoestring budget**.